 Neaco have also developed designs which maximise drainage capability with a combination of open and closed construction – for example, our Neatdek metal grating system has a T-bar grille profile which has a 74% contact area yet disperses water quickly and efficiently.
 In balcony applications, this avoids the need for drainpipes and soffits, saving on cost whilst enabling a more minimalist aesthetic (we also provide a version of Neatdek with inserts within the gaps between bars – it doesn’t drain through the grille but still doesn’t require a soffit).
 Neatdek’s original design has also been adapted to form Neatdek 188, an innovative system with concealed drainage gaps below the surface.
 The profile provides total privacy by completely restricting the view from above and below whilst the absence of gaps on the foot contact area also makes it safe to walk in any type of footwear, including stiletto heels.

 As a company which specialises in manufacturing architectural systems from aluminium, Neaco is a passionate advocate of its many benefits and especially its advantages in safeguarding against fire risk.
-The continuing increase in the numbers of apartments being built will in all probability lead to an increase in cases of balcony fires.
-By specifying aluminium for fire resistant balcony decking, architects can streamline the regulatory approval of their design schemes and, more importantly, improve the safety of their buildings.
+The continuing increase in the number of apartments being built will in all probability lead to an increase in cases of balcony fires.
+By specifying aluminium for fire-resistant balcony decking, architects can streamline the regulatory approval of their design schemes and, more importantly, improve the safety of their buildings.